Content Management System: What It Is, and Why It Matters

 CMSs vary in sophistication, from relatively simple web publishing tools like WordPress, to complex systems designed to organize millions of documents, like the DITA-based systems used to manage technical documentation.

-What are the types of content management systems?
+What are the three types of content management systems?

 As mentioned above, CMSs fall into categories, based on the complexity of the content being managed and the requirements for distribution of that content.
 Let’s take a look at how these categories differ: